Income tool

 £2,528

-Your estimated take-home pay after key deductions.
+Your estimated monthly pay after key deductions.

 Annual take-home